friend-of-data/Monitor_folder_manage_files_with_Python/README.md

-# Monitor folder and management files using Python
+# Monitor folder and manage files using Python

 Oftentimes, different teams will collaborate in the same folder on cloud.
 So it is efficient to monitor the folder and take relevant actions automatically.